 There’s really no one who understands the struggles of simultaneously parenting and running a small business, other than fellow parents/small business owners.
 Being able to talk about that work/life balance with fellow momtogs has been enormously helpful.
 Sometimes, simply venting is all I need.
 Other times, I’m in search of some good time-saving strategies, and I can always count on my photog mom friends to give me some.

 I truly am so thankful for the relationships I have built within the local photography community.
-If you had asked me during my first or second year in business if I ever thought I’d befriend my competitors, I probably would have laughed.
+If you had asked me during my first or second year in business if I ever thought I’d befriend other Boston family photographers, I probably would have laughed.
 But now, just about 6 years into this crazy journey, I wholeheartedly endorse “Community Over Competition.” 🙂